fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 Well, that might have been underwhelming, because the command works almost instantaneously and produces no output.
 Still, you should now have a newly created `pg` directory and three new files inside it:

-- `db.go` contains the `DBTX` interface which defines the functionality shared by `*sql.DB` and `*sql.Tx` types, which means you can run the generated queries as standalone database operations or scoped to a transaction.
-You can also create your own implementations of the `DBTX` interface to enhance the functionality provided by the `sql` package types, to add logging, benchmark the queries, etc.
+- `db.go` contains the `DBTX` interface which defines the functionality shared by `*sql.DB` and `*sql.Tx` types from `database/sql` and required by the `*Queries` type.
+In practice this structure makes it possible to run the generated queries as standalone database operations or as operations scoped to a transaction.
-- `models.go` contains automatically created structs derived from our database schema that will be used in our interactions with the database.
-We will also instruct `gqlgen` to use these structs to represent the GraphQL types from our schema, where possible -- more about that later.
+- `models.go` contains object structs representing types derived from the database schema.
+We will instruct `gqlgen` to use these structs as the building blocks for the GraphQL resolvers -- more about that later.
-- `queries.sql.go` holds the generated methods of the `*Queries` type corresponding to the queries defined earlier in the `queries.sql` file.
+- `queries.sql.go` holds the generated methods of the `*Queries` type, or the queries we have defined earlier in the `queries.sql` file.

-While it would be possible to import and use the `*Queries` type and its methods directly in our GraphQL resolvers, adopting this approach would make testing the resolver code difficult later on.
-The resolvers would end up coupled with the database code and we would most likely have no choice but to resort to integration tests in order to test them.
-To avoid this problem in the future, we will create a custom `Repository` interface to provide a layer of abstraction over the `sqlc`-generated code.
-The rest of our application will only communicate with the database only by means of that interface, and we will be able to use the mock version of the `Repository` in our tests.
+While it would be possible to import and use the `*Queries` type directly in our GraphQL resolvers, taking this approach would make testing the resolver code difficult later on.
+The resolvers would end up coupled with the database code and we would most likely have no choice but rely on integration tests in order to test them.
+We will opt for a different approach and create a custom `Repository` interface to serve as, well, and interface to the `sqlc`-generated code.
+The rest of our application will only communicate with the database through that interface, which means we will be able to use the mock version of the `Repository` in our tests.

 Let's create a file to hold the new code: